 Old, quite possibly out-of-date, previous resources from British Stammering Association:

-- Expert Parent website (2009).
+- Expert Parent website (archive) (2009).
 BSA’s old resource for parents.
-Provides information to guide parents as their child progresses through the education system, from pre-school to the end of statutory schooling at age 16.
-It has helpful suggestions on supporting a child who stammers.
+Provided information to guide parents as their child progresses through the education system, from pre-school to the end of statutory schooling at age 16.
+It had helpful suggestions on supporting a child who stammers.
 However its account of the SEN Code of Practice will be out of date, as may be other things including access arrangements for exams.

 - stammeringineducation.net (archive), BSA’s old teachers’ resource (written 2010 or earlier).
-Includes techniques for students who stammer for English oral work aimed at England (archive) and Scotland (archive).
+Included techniques for students who stammer for English oral work aimed at England (archive) and Scotland (archive).

 - GCSE oral work – some changes (archive of BSA website), 2010.
 (Also GCSE oral components, 2009)